interkosmos/sdl77/README.md

-# SDL77
+# SDL 77

-SDL77 is a C library for game development in FORTRAN 77 that provides some glue code to access the software renderer of SDL 1.2.
-Common [FORTRAN/C calling conventions](https://www.math.utah.edu/software/c-with-fortran.html) are used for mixed-language programming (compatible to f77, f2c, g77, GNU Fortran, DEC/Compaq, Portland Group, SGI, Sun, …).
+SDL 77 is a C library for game development in FORTRAN 77 that provides some glue code to access the software renderer of SDL 1.2.
+Common [FORTRAN/C calling conventions](https://www.math.utah.edu/software/c-with-fortran.html) are used for mixed-language programming (compatible to f77, f2c, g77, GNU Fortran, Digital/Compaq, Portland Group, SGI, Sun, …).
 For modern Fortran 2008 interface bindings to SDL 2.0, see [fortran-sdl2](https://github.com/interkosmos/fortran-sdl2).